 Prior to purchasing the aforesaid properties, ALI conducted an investigation of titles to the properties and had no notice of any title or claim that was superior to the titles purchased by ALI.
 ALI traced its titles to their original certificates of title and ALI believes that it has established its superior ownership position over said parcels of land.
-ALI has assessed these adverse claims and believes that its titles are in general superior to the purported titles or other evidence of alleged ownership of these claimants.
-On this basis, beginning October 1993, ALI filed petitions in the RTC of Makati and Las Piñas for quieting of title to nullify the purported titles or claims of these adverse claimants.
+ALI has assessed these adverse claims and believes that its titles are, in general, superior to the purported titles or other evidence of alleged ownership of these claimants.
+On this basis, beginning in October 1993, ALI filed petitions in the Regional Trial Courts (RTC) in Makati City and Las Piñas City for quieting of title to nullify the purported titles or claims of these claimants.
 These cases are at various stages of trial and appeal.
 Some of these cases have been finally decided by the Supreme Court ("SC") in ALI's favor.
 These include decisions affirming the title of ALI to some of these properties, which have been developed and offered for sale to the public as Sonera, Ayala Southvale.
-The remaining pending cases involve the remaining area of approximately 126 hectares.
+The controversy involves the remaining area of approximately 126 hectares.